wicklanm/SIEM-Lab-using-ElasticSearch-and-Kibana/README.md

 - To solve this, go to:
 - Go to Stack Management → Roles
-- Find the role assigned to your user
+- Find the role assigned to your user.
+You may need to determine this by looking at the assigned role for the username used to log into elasticsearch (for my case, elastic)
 - Add privileges for kibana_security feature and the relevant index patterns